 Get ready to leap into the next generation of AVR microcontrollers - 'DA future is here!

-See the DxCore documentation for loads of additional information on these exciting new parts, or check out the official datasheet for everything explained in excruciating detail.
-As I warned people during development, lead back when you read the datasheet, so you don't drool into your keyboard.
+See the DxCore documentation for loads of additional information on these exciting new parts and how DxCore exposes it to the user, or check out the official datasheet for everything explained in excruciating detail.

-These breakout boards are available in 32, 48, and 64-pin versions (I'm not bothering with the 28-pin version - you lose too many important pins, and there's a 28-pin DIP version available if you must have a 28-pin DA-series part), in 5v, 3.3v, 2.5v, and "no regulator" versions, with the regulator bypassed.
+These breakout boards are available in 32, 48, and 64-pin versions (I'm not bothering with the 28-pin version - you lose too many important pins, and there's a 28-pin DIP version available, so you can build on on prototyping board - by the way, did you know I sell some wonderful prototyping board?), in 5v, 3.3v, 2.5v, and "no regulator" versions, with the regulator bypassed.
 The latter combination is ideal for running from a single cell LiPo battery at the battery's operating voltage to maximize efficiency.
 In all cases, there is a 1A PTC fuse in series with the Vin header.

-We are now happy to offer brightly colored pin header kits (shown in the images at the end).
-The color-coded header offers a visual reminder of the pin functions - and more importantly, makes the board look awesome.
+Optional brightly colored header kits are available (shown in the images at the end).
+The color-coded header offers a visual reminder of the pin functions - and more importantly, makes the board look awesome in your pictures on social media.
 These come unsoldered; we are not able to accommodate requests to solder these headers in place - it is too time-consuming for me to solder them on by hand, and my experiences buying boards with pre-soldered pins has shown that they are likely to get bent during shipping.
-Note that the 1x3p white UPDI programming header currently shipping is slightly taller than shown in the images; it is also gold-plated (the others are not).
-This was not intended, but angled white pin header isn't exactly abundant; I placed orders with all three vendors I was able to find, and the other two just took my money - so that's what we have.
 These include the following: